tantaman/misc/typescript/packages/model/README.md

 TODO:
-1. Put field edge ids into `Data`
-2. Generate call `fromForiegnKey` (fromSlideId) in methods like `queryComponents` on `Slide`
-3. Use ID types...
-4. Validation step...
+1. Validation step...
    1. To ensure foreign key edges have an appropriate inverse field edge
       1. on the other schema.
+2. Generate MySQL Table Schemas
+3. Generate queryAll methods
+4. Enable model interfaces

 Are the synthetic transactions not good enough / not doing it?